csb324/eleventy-obsidian-ninareth/notes/Events/Getting Freaky in Viliki.md

 * [[Baron Pendaras Nushkev]] lives in [[Viliki]], but appoints power out to the mayor.
 * [[Captain Kalorek Plunderov]] is in the [[Eberronian Second Division]] and oversees the military garrison there
 * [[Shay]] who suspiciously watched our friend leave before he was attacked - seems like it's a false identity.
 We tried to look into her house, there's a trapped area and she seems to have alarmed against intruders.
 She's hired guards and cleaned up any signs of paperwork or red liquid are all put away and hidden.
 Her house is also wildly booby-trapped in like a day.
+	* The secret tunnel leading from her house goes to an unsanctioned necromantic chamber
 * [[Lance Corporal Jalvena Kharim]] is leading the investigation, has a very tough stance on crime, and believes a group called [[Shari's Boys]] to be responsible.
 We're starting to wonder if her discontent with the [[People/Eberron/Burbanks|Burbanks]] might lead her to be involved.
+* Archer we killed we find a cipher on the body of the archer, and he has magical boots.

 ### Registered Necromancers
 All four have left [[Viliki]] within the last two weeks.
 Coincidence?
 See if there's people who know them?
 	[[Sinan]]
-	[[Zesnel Ponner]] (end of their name was listed on the caravan manifest) [[Mim]]
+	[[Zesnel Ponner]] (end of their name was listed on the caravan manifest)
+		* may have been a halfling or gnome, was small [[Mim]]
 	[[Seshum Cinen]]